 This tech may seem like all plastic and glass, but deeper inside it actually houses toxic materials.
-Arsenic, lead, cadmium, mercury, chromium… All are carcinogenic (potentially cancer-causing), and they don’t break down easily.
+Arsenic, lead, cadmium, mercury, and chromium are all carcinogenic (potentially cancer-causing), and don’t break down easily.
 Suddenly it becomes clearer why they can’t just be dumped in a landfill, leaching into our ecosystem.

 On the other side of the equation, there are also precious metals interwoven with electronic components.
 These should be recovered, recycled, and reused, lowering catastrophic levels of e-waste.

 Server rooms can easily become massive junk drawers, housing excessive clutter that has accumulated over the years as you add to or update your network.

 Clearing out the old offers a few key, practical benefits: